 - A. FOREIGN NATIONAL is any person who is not a United States citizen.
 The terms "foreign national" and "alien" may be used interchangeably.
-Lawful permanent resident aliens, who have a resident alien registration card (INS Form I -551), commonly known as a "green card", must be considered as "foreign nationals" for purposes of consular notification. - B. CONSULAR OFFICER is a citizen of a foreign country, who is employed by the foreign government and authorized to provide assistance to that government's citizens while they are in a foreign country. - C. ARREST for the sake of this order, means full custodial arrest and detention, in any form, excluding an arrestee released on a summons.
+Lawful permanent resident aliens, who have a resident alien registration card (INS Form I-551), commonly known as a "green card," must be considered as "foreign nationals" for purposes of consular notification. - B. CONSULAR OFFICER is a citizen of a foreign country, who is employed by the foreign government and authorized to provide assistance to that government's citizens while they are in a foreign country. - C. ARREST for the sake of this order, means full custodial arrest and detention, in any form, excluding an arrestee released on a summons. - D. DIPLOMATIC IMMUNITY a principle of international law by which certain foreign government officials are not subject to the jurisdiction of local courts and other authorities for both their official and, to a large extent, their personal activities. - 1.
+While a person claiming diplomatic immunity may present any number of identification papers, the only one that is indicative of the level of privilege and immunity is a card issued by the U.S. State Department, Protocol Office.

-D. DIPLOMATIC IMMUNITY:

-- 1. While a person claiming diplomatic immunity may present any number of identification papers, the only one that is indicative of the level of privilege and immunity is a card issued by the U.S. State Department, Protocol Office.
 The holder's level of immunity will be indicated on the card.
 If the person claiming immunity does not possess this card and the incident involves a criminal offense, officers may detain the individual either at the scene or at a Department facility long enough to verify official status. - 2.
 If questions arise about this procedure or if an arrest is necessary for a felony, the officer shall notify his/her immediate supervisor, who in turn shall notify the Watch Commander.
 The Watch Commander (in the absence of the Watch Commander, the affected Precinct Commander) shall call the appropriate agency for verification of identity and level of immunity.
 A list of agencies can be located at the Warrant Services Desk and each Precinct.